-Moore Capital Management is a financial advisor firm headquartered in New York City that manages just over $34 billion in client assets.
+Moore Capital Management is a financial advisor firm headquartered in New York City.
 The firm’s client base is made up entirely of pooled investment vehicles.
 That means that individuals seeking investment management or financial planning services will need to look elsewhere.
 SmartAsset’s advisor matching tool can set you up with one in your area.

 Moore Capital Management is a fee-only firm, meaning it earns income exclusively from the fees that its clients pay.
 By contrast, a fee-based firm would also earn compensation from insurance sales, security transactions or other outside sources.

 Moore Capital Management was founded in 1989 in New York City.
 It is principally owned, albeit indirectly, by Louis Moore Bacon, who also serves as chairman and CEO of the firm.
 In addition to its primary office in New York, the firm also has locations in London and Hong Kong.

 The firm has a large team of advisory employees on staff between its three locations.
 Some of these advisors hold professional advisory certifications, such as chartered financial analyst (CFA).

 Moore Capital Management Client Types and Minimum Account Sizes

 Moore Capital Management’s client base is comprised solely of seven privately offered investment funds, which are sponsored by either the firm or one of its affiliates.
 So although the firm itself doesn’t currently advise any individuals, the aforementioned funds have individual investors, along with trusts, pension plans, charitable organizations and businesses.

 Since Moore Capital Management works only with investment funds, it doesn’t have a standard minimum account size and it may vary depending on the type of fund.
 For the funds that are offered to investors, though, a minimum investment of $500,000 - $1 million is generally required.

 Services Offered by Moore Capital Management